 App selection process

-Apps are added in clusters pertaining to a specific clinical area.
-Categories are usually based on in-house requests from the Health Navigator editorial team, external requests from clinicians and consumers and searching other independent app review websites.
+Apps are added in groups (a category) relating to a health condition or aspect of healthy living.
+The categories we review are usually determined in response to requests from the Health Navigator editorial team, external requests from clinicians and consumers or from searching other independent app review websites.

 App review process